"Golf's Black Hole Phase" - Where We Lose Beginners and How to Fix it

 Are you a Golf Pro interested in learning more about how to structure a developmental program?
 Take our free course “The 3 Keys to Running a Successful Developmental Program” today - CLICK HERE

-Golf player development program, Operation 36, welcomes Hallbrook Country Club of Leawood, KS as a new licensed program location.
-The Operation 36 program will be guided by Kyle Capps.
-The team will be developing coaching programs specifically for Ladies and Juniors.
-Currently, Sullens is completing the Operation 36 certification and will host his first 9-hole […]
+Operation 36, welcomes The Royal Montreal Golf Club of Montreal, Quebec as a new licensed program location.
+The Operation 36 program will be guided by Sean Murray, PGA of Canada.
+Murray will be completing the Operation 36 certification, and will be developing coaching programs specifically for Juniors.
+The first nine hole event will be held […]

 Also known as Op 36, we are a team of golf professionals and golf enthusiasts that are aiming to change the way the golf industry introduces and progresses beginners in playing the game of golf.